Author: Swati Maheshwari

 Just because your customers are shopping online, it doesn't mean that all your marketing efforts should be there too.
 Michael McCarthy, co-founder of Inkit, a Direct Mail Automation Software for Marketing & Retention, talks about how direct mail can help you in getting new customers and retain existing ones.

-Michael McCarthy, Co-Founder, CEO at Inkit.
+Michael McCarthy is the Co-Founder and CEO at Inkit.

 Direct mail is a personalized touch with a long track record of boosting retention and win-back rates.
-We simply improved the process.
+Inkit improved the process.
 With Inkit, marketers can now send triggered direct mail based on certain actions or events to their customers within seconds.
-And it arrives in customers’ mailboxes within a few days.
+And it arrives in customers' mailboxes within a few days.

-Reactivation is our biggest use case.
+Reactivation is Inkit's biggest use case.
 Many times customers stop responding to an email sequence or order once and forget to come back.
 Using Inkit, eCommerce companies can set up triggers or actions to send an individualized direct mail piece to lapsed users.

 Using triggered webhooks and Inkit's workflow builder, marketers can automate direct mail pieces to be sent at key lifecycle points, such as 30 days inactive.
 A major meal subscription company has a 30-day win back direct mail trigger in place and has seen 9-12% redemption rates on customers who received the postcard.